SD-inst/sdvote/README.md

 # Data

 There are three main directories where the program stores and expects its data, all should be next to the main binary (`sdvote`).
-The images themselves should be put in the `images` directory, config in `config`, and `data` should be empty initially (that's for the sqlite database).
+The images themselves should be put in the `images` directory, config in `confi/config.json`, and `data` should be empty initially (that's for the sqlite database).

 # Images